-We know that many families continue to be affected by the pandemic.
-We know that many families continue to be affected by the pandemic.
+Although signs of normalcy are starting to return, we know that many families continue to be affected by the pandemic.
 If you’re having trouble paying your SRP electric bill for any reason, help is a phone call away.
-Organizations like Wildfire are stepping in alongside SRP to help.

 Community action agencies or programs provide a variety of services, which may include utility assistance, rental or mortgage assistance, food boxes and other needs.
-For a full list of community action agencies across the Valley, including outside of SRP’s service territory, visit Wildfire’s website.
+For a full list of community action agencies across the Valley, including outside of SRP’s service territory, visit SRP’s Agency Referral Page.

 How to request bill assistance